goobar-dev/template-kotlin-cloud-function/README.md

 ./gradlew runFunction -Prun.functionTarget=dev.goobar.CloudFunction -Prun.functionPort=8080
 ```

+## Testing Locally
+Within the `doc/requests` directory are `.http` files that can be used within IntelliJ Ultimate to tests requests.

 ## Deploying to Google Cloud
 To deploy this project as a Cloud Function requires two things:
 1. Build a jar